About Us

 Ushawnda Mitchell

-Ushawnda Mitchell, Managing Director of the CREC Teacher Residency Program, earned her bachelor’s at Bay Path College, a Masters of Education in Reading and Language Arts from the University of Saint Joseph and a Sixth Year Certificate in Educational Leadership at Central Connecticut State University.
+Ushawnda Mitchell, Managing Director of Residency and Financial Management, earned her bachelor’s at Bay Path College, a Masters of Education in Reading and Language Arts from the University of Saint Joseph and a Sixth Year Certificate in Educational Leadership at Central Connecticut State University.
 She served as a classroom teacher for fifteen years and has over twenty years of experience in the field of education.
 Ushawnda is passionate about diversifying the teaching workforce so that students of different races and ethnic groups are able to see people who look like them in front of their classrooms.

 umitchell@crec.org